Mindscape-Aware Retrieval Augmented Generation for Improved Long Context Understanding: Limitations

 \section{Limitations}

-While MiA-RAG demonstrates strong performance on narrative long-context QA and reasoning, the framework relies on a precomputed global summary as the mindscape representation.
-This requirement may limit applicability in scenarios where the underlying content evolves over time or where summaries are difficult to obtain.
-Moreover, our experiments focus primarily on narrative-style datasets, and the generality of the approach for other long-context settings (e.g., long-form dialogue) remains to be validated.
-Finally, part of the supervision signal is derived from commercial LLMs, which may introduce latent biases or hallucinated content.
-Nonetheless, the empirical gains suggest that the mindscape-aware training strategy remains robust even under imperfect supervision.
+While MiA-RAG demonstrates strong performance on narrative long-context QA and reasoning, it relies on a precomputed global summary as the mindscape representation, which introduces additional preprocessing overhead compared with standard RAG.
+Although this cost is incurred only once per document and can be amortized across subsequent queries, it remains a practical consideration for deployment.
+At the same time, the hierarchical bottom-up design supports incremental updates by regenerating only the affected paths, which partially mitigates this limitation in dynamic or evolving document settings.
+In addition, our experiments mainly focus on narrative long-context understanding, while other application settings remain unexplored.
+Nevertheless, the strong performance on a global sense-making dataset provides initial evidence that MiA-RAG may generalize beyond purely narrative QA settings.
+Finally, part of the supervision signal is derived from commercial LLMs, which may introduce latent bias or hallucinated content.
+Nevertheless, the empirical results suggest that the mindscape-aware training strategy remains robust under imperfect supervision.